luisfantozzialvarez/ta_microeconometrics/README.md

 # ta_microeconometrics
-Scripts from 2020 Microeconometrics TA Sessions
+This repository contains scripts from 2020 Microeconometrics TA Sessions at the São Paulo School of Economics, FGV.